jchook/uuid-random/README.md

 I settled on using [node-uuid](https://github.com/broofa/node-uuid) to take advantage of better RNG when possible.

-However, I am a fan of simplicity, so I [researched](https://gist.github.com/jed/982883) a *much* more compact version that still used the best RNG available.
+I wasn't happy with the solution so I combined code from the best libs and [researched](https://gist.github.com/jed/982883) a *much* faster, more compact version that still used the best RNG available to the platform.

 ## License